Criminal Defense Attorney for Lakeland, FL

 Even for a first DUI arrest, you should contact us to find out why we always recommend contesting the administrative suspension of your driver’s license.

-Never waive all your rights by seeking an immediate hardship license until after you understand all of the benefits of hiring an attorney to demand a formal review hearing.
+Never waive all your rights by seeking an immediate hardship license until you understand all the benefits of hiring an attorney to demand a formal review hearing.

 Domestic Violence Battery Investigations in Lakeland, FL

-The Lakeland Police Department’s Domestic Violence Response Team (DART) springs into action after any allegation involving violence or battery between individuals that are married, have children together, are related by blood, or have lived together in an intimate relationship including gay and lesbian couples.
+The Lakeland Police Department’s Domestic Violence Response Team (DART) springs into action after any allegation involving violence or battery between married couples, individuals with a child in common, and people related by blood or who have lived together in an intimate relationship, including gay and lesbian couples.

-If you have been arrested for any domestic violence case such as a domestic battery, aggravated assault, felony aggravated battery with strangulation, or violations of an order for protection then contact an attorney at the Sammis Law Firm.
+If you have been arrested for any domestic violence case such as a domestic battery, aggravated assault, felony aggravated battery with strangulation, or violations of an order for protection, contact an attorney at the Sammis Law Firm.

-We also represent men and women who have been served with a petition for a protective order against domestic violence.
+We also represent men and women served with a petition for a protective order against domestic violence.

 Additional Resources

-Seizure for Forfeiture by Lakeland Police Department – If your U.S. Currency, vehicle, or other valuable property was seized for forfeiture by the Lakeland Police Department, an attorney can help you challenge the legality of the taking and fight to get the property back quickly.
+Seizure for Forfeiture by Lakeland Police Department – If your U.S. Currency, vehicle, or other valuable property was seized for forfeiture by the Lakeland Police Department, an attorney could help you challenge the legality of the taking and fight to get the property back quickly.
 Learn more about how police in Lakeland, FL, use the Florida Contraband Forfeiture Act (FCFA) to seize property allegedly used in violation of Florida law.
-In some cases, that property is turned over to a federal agency that adopts the seizure and forfeiture.
+Sometimes, that property is turned over to a federal agency that adopts the seizure and forfeiture.

 Lakeland Police Department on Facebook – Chief Lisa Womack was sworn in as the Chief of Police for the LPD on March 11, 2011.
-The LPD provides area businesses with the option of hiring off-duty police officers for security purposes.
-Officers with the Lakeland Police Department work closely with officers with the Polk County Sheriff’s Office who are focused on patrol, traffic, and special investigation units.
+The LPD allows area businesses to hire off-duty police officers for security purposes.
+Officers with the Lakeland Police Department work closely with officers with the Polk County Sheriff’s Office, who are focused on patrol, traffic, and special investigation units.

 Lakeland, Florida 33801